BDC Hamburger Icon

 Benefits of a strong company culture

-Creating a strong company culture can provide a host of benefits to your employees and your company.
+Creating a strong company culture can provide a host of benefits to your employees and your company, including the following:

 • Retaining employees: When employees are happy and feel valued, they have little reason to look for another job.
 High employee retention levels eliminate the costs associated with recruiting and training.
-You’ll also avoid periods of reduced productivity while new employees learn the ropes, and you won’t have to offload unfilled positions’ extra work to already overburdened employees.
+You’ll also avoid periods of reduced productivity while new employees learn the ropes.
+Plus, you won’t have to offload unfilled positions’ extra work to already overburdened employees.

-• Increasing productivity: Not every employee is as productive as the next, but a strong company culture can enhance engagement, boosting productivity.
-According to a study by the University of Warwick, highly engaged employees can be up to 12% more productive than their less engaged co-workers.
+• Increasing productivity: Not every employee is as productive as the next, but a strong company culture can enhance engagement — boosting productivity.
+According to a study by the University of Warwick, highly engaged employees can be up to 12 percent more productive than their less engaged co-workers.
 This benefit multiplies depending on how many of your workers are highly engaged.
-Engaged workers also tend to be more creative, helping the company thrive and grow.
+Engaged workers also tend to be more creative — helping the company thrive and grow.

 • Removing silos: One of the hallmarks of a traditional, rigid corporate structure is distinct silos within the organization that operate semi-independently with limited communication and interaction with other departments.
 Without a bigger-picture perspective, mistakes are made and money is lost.
 With an open culture and flatter corporate structure, communication can flow from one area to another so that the benefit of a particular decision or initiative to the company as a whole can be assessed.
-Employees will be engaged to consider their work’s broader implications and gain more problem-solving creativity.
-Additionally, the company can be more agile, responding quickly to market or competitive space changes.
+Engaged employees will consider their work’s broader implications and gain more problem-solving creativity.
+Additionally, the company can be more agile — responding quickly to market or competitive space changes.

 • Improving customer interaction: Happy customer-facing employees, including sales and customer service representatives, provide better and more pleasant service.
 Disengaged employees are unlikely to go above and beyond for customers.